An improved example for an autoconvolution inequality: Description of algorithm

 We briefly give a high level overview of our computational strategy.
-The initial optimization phase is as follows: \begin{enumerate} \item We first choose $N = 23$. \item We implement a coarse search to get the big picture idea of the peaks of $Q_{N}(\mb{v})$.
+The initial optimization phase uses simulated annealing: \begin{enumerate} \item We first choose $N = 23$. \item We implement a coarse search to get the big picture idea of the peaks of $Q_{N}(\mb{v})$.
 We first initialize a random vector $\mb{V}^{(0)}$ in the unit hypercube.
 We call it $\mb{V}_{best}$.

-We then start with a perturbation scale parameter $S^{(0)} = 25$ and define $S^{(k+1)} := S^{(k)} \cdot 0.999$ We then iterate $\sim 1000$ times as follows: at iteration $k$, we generate a fixed batch of candidate vectors as follows:
+We then start with a perturbation scale parameter $S^{(0)} = 25$ and define $S^{(k+1)} \coloneqq S^{(k)} \cdot 0.999$.
+We then iterate $\sim 1000$ times as follows: at iteration $k$, we generate a fixed batch of candidate vectors as follows:

 where $\{\xi_{j}\}_{j = 1}^{N}$ are i.i.d. uniform random variables on $(-1/2, 1/2)$.
 Of this batch of random vectors we compute each $Q_{N}(\mb{V}_{candidate})$ and choose the vector (after normalizing to lie within the unit hypercube) with the highest score to be the new $\mb{V}_{best}$.
 The iteration then proceeds with iteration $k + 1$.